 |

-Rik Bourne plays fiddle,
+Rik Bourne plays fiddle, melodeon,

-in other bands.
-Rik’s performances include The Philadelphia
+bands.
+Rik’s performances include The Philadelphia Folk

-Folk Festival, The Philadelphia Mummer’s Parade, and
+Festival, The Philadelphia Mummer’s Parade, and a Tour

-a Tour of England with the Kingsessing Morris Dancers. |
+of England with the Kingsessing Morris Dancers. |

 |